PRO

 Disallow:

-#blocks all search links, archieve and
+#block all search links, archives, and previews

-#allow indexing all blog posts and pages.
+#allow indexing of all blog posts and pages.

 User-agent: *